AlecBProxy/password-generator/README.md

 Please ensure that you have node installed on your machine, and then feel free to start generating your new password!

+# Data Entry

+Please be sure to read this document in its entirity and follow instructions from the --help command carefully.
+If any errors are detected in your data entry, they will be displayed in the console as such...

+"Error: (your error)"

 # Commands

 --help